c/o nt_tokyo on X

 In a bunraku performance, three puppeteers control a single puppet with a remarkable level of precision and artistry.
 The lead puppeteer, known as the omo-zukai, controls the puppet’s head and right arm.
 A second puppeteer, the hidari-zukai, manages the left arm, while a third, the ashi-zukai, handles the legs.
 These three puppeteers must work in perfect harmony, coordinating their movements to create realistic gestures and expressions that bring the puppet to life.

 But a bunraku performance could not be complete without the chanter and shamisen artists.
-The chanter (tayu) provides a stylized narration (jōruri) by using different tones and adjusting the timbral quality of their voice that distinguishes between different characters.
-The chanting is accompanied by three-stringed shamisen instruments, which enhances the play’s emotion and mood and provides dramatic emphasis.
-They always sit in a kneeling position on the stage left, on a platform built as their exclusive performing space.
+The chanter (tayū) provides a stylized narration (jōruri) by using different tones and adjusting the timbral quality of their voice that distinguishes between different characters.
+The chanting is accompanied by three-stringed shamisen instruments, which enhance the play’s emotion and mood while adding dramatic emphasis.
+The chanter and shamisen artists always sit in a kneeling position on the stage left, on a platform built as their exclusive performing space.

 The Oct.
 1 performance featured two climactic scenes from the bunraku repertoire, both rooted in actual historical events.
 The first scene came fromDate musume koi no higanoko (“Oshichi, the Greengrocer’s Daughter”), co-written by Sensuke Suga and Wakichi Matsuda in 1773.
 The audience was introduced to Oshichi, who, consumed by her love for the temple pageboy, attempts to save his life by climbing up the city watchtower and ringing a false fire alarm, despite knowing that this action would lead to her death.
 The tension in this scene was palpable, with Yoshida Minotarō, the lead puppeteer, expertly manipulating Oshichi’s puppet to convey her emotional turmoil and the way it turned from deep pain to a determined resolve to save her lover.